eclipse-sumo/sumo/docs/web/docs/sumo-gui.md

 Instead of loading data from a file you can visualize the aggregated data that is currently being collected by the simulation.
 For this you need to color 'by live edgeData' and select the id of the configure `edgeData` (or `laneData`) element.
 This will always show the current aggregation interval (so the collected data is reset to 0 at the start of a new interval).
-By using the option **--edgedata-output FILE** or **--lanedata-output FILE** you can quickly configure a data colletion that aggregates over the whole simulation.
+By using the option **--edgedata-output FILE** or **--lanedata-output FILE** you can quickly configure a data collection that aggregates over the whole simulation.

 ## Coloring by Data